Zhaopudark/zhaopudark.github.io/source/_posts/【nibabel】坐标系与仿射以及应用.md

   example, the subject may be lying with their face pointing to the right (in terms of the scanner-left/right axis).
-In that case “scanner XYZ” will not tell us about the subject’s left and right, but only the scanner left and right.
+In that case “scanner XYZ” will not tell us about the subject’s left and right, but only the scanner‘s left and right.
 We might prefer to know where we are in terms of the subject’s left and right.[^8]

-  To deal with this problem, most reference spaces use subject- or patient- centered scanner coordinate systems.
-In these systems, the axes are still the scanner axes above, but the ordering and direction of the axes comes from the position of the subject.
+  To deal with this problem, most reference spaces use `subject-` or `patient-` centered scanner coordinate systems.
+In these systems, the axes are still the scanner axes above, but the ordering and direction of the axes come from the position of the subject.
 The most common subject-centered scanner coordinate system in neuroimaging is called **“scanner RAS” (right, anterior, superior)**.
-Here the scanner axes are reordered and flipped so that the first axis is the scanner axis that is closest to the left to right axis of the subject, the second is the closest scanner axis to the posterior-anterior axis of the subject, and the third is the closest scanner axis to the inferior-superior axis of the subject.
+Here the scanner axes are reordered and flipped so that the first axis is the scanner axis that is closest to the left-to-right axis of the subject, the second is the closest scanner axis to the posterior-anterior axis of the subject, and the third is the closest scanner axis to the inferior-superior axis of the subject.
 For example, if the subject was